Agbani Darego

-Chief Ibiagbanidokibubo Asenite 'Agbani' Darego, MFR (born 22 December 1982) is a Nigerian model and beauty queen who was crowned Miss World in 2001.
-She was the first black African to win Miss World.
+Chief Ibiagbanidokibubo Asenite 'Agbani' Darego, MFR (born 22 December 1982) is a Nigerian model and beauty queen who was crowned Miss World 2001.
+She was the first black African, and the third African without benefitting from resignations of higher-ranked contestants, and without dethronements, to win Miss World.

 Early life

 Abonnema-native Darego was born in Lagos to a family as the sixth of eight children.
 At age two, her family relocated to Port Harcourt where she was raised in D-Line.
 Darego attended Bereton Montessori Nursery and Primary School, and at ten was sent to boarding school in a bid to shield her from her mother who battled breast cancer.
 Her mother, Inaewo, owned a rice trading business and a clothing boutique, but died two years after her daughter's move to boarding school.
 Darego has spoken of how the loss prepared her for tough challenges in the future.
 As a teenager, Darego longed to be a model, and auditioned for the M-Net Face of Africa modelling competition despite her conservative father's wishes, but was not chosen as a finalist.
 Darego attended Federal Government Girls' College, Abuloma.
 Upon completing her secondary education she attended University of Port Harcourt where she studied Computer Science and Mathematics.